‘I’ve painted myself into a corner’ – Learning from the divide between ‘artistic’ and ‘anarchist’ squats in Paris

 With artistic squats, spaces are occupied to provide ateliers and sometimes also accommodation for artists of whatever discipline.
 These groups often appear to be led by one charismatic leader, as a sort of mini-dictator who runs the project.
 Various places were described in such terms to me.

 Sometimes the group is supposed to create X amount of stuff to “prove” they are worthy artists, or must agree to visits from the owner to check on the place, or must apply every year for a new contract.
-I also met a group which had a contract which simply stated they agreed to leave when the owner planned to work on the buildings, with no other conditions attached.
+I also met a group which had a contract [which included rent and] simply stated they agreed to leave when the owner planned to work on the buildings, with no other conditions attached.
 Obviously, the latter seems like a better option.

 So the devil really is in the details.